Skip to main content

 Biography

-In January 2019, she joined King's after nine years as an Assistant/Associate Professor of Geography at the University of Oregon (2010-2019) – her home state.
-Katie completed her PhD in Geography at the University of Arizona (2010), along with a Graduate Certificate in Water Policy.
-She earned a MSc in Environmental Change and Management (with Distinction) from University of Oxford, and a BA in Political Science and Environmental Studies from the University of Oregon.
+Katie joined King’s in 2019 after nine years at the University of Oregon (USA) as an Assistant/Associate Professor.
+Katie completed her PhD at the University of Arizona, earned a MSc (with Distinction) from University of Oxford, and a BA (Honors) from the University of Oregon.

-Prior to academic life, Katie worked as a Peace Corps Volunteer and Environmental Educator in Belize (2000-02) and Guatemala (2002-03).
+Prior to academic life, Katie served as a US Peace Corps Volunteer in Belize (2000-02) and Guatemala (2002-03), working with two local non-profit organizations on watershed management and rural community development.

 Research